kebluis/buzzer/README.md

 1. You can login using an already existing user (username: kevin | password: password).

 2. Create a temporary account by signing up.
 Validations are implied.
-You cannot create an already existing account and you can't proceed if you mistakenly retyped your password wrongly.
+You cannot create an already existing account and you can't proceed if you mistakenly retyped your password incorrectly.

-3. Upon logging in, you can create new post that will be binded to your account.
+3. Upon logging in, you can create a new post that will be binded to your account.

-4. You can easily logout the dashboard by pressing the Logout link on the top right side of the screen.
+4. You can easily logout the dashboard by pressing the Logout link on the top-right side of the screen.

-5. Technology used: Vue3, Vue Router, Vuex
+5. Technology used: Vue3, Typescript, Vue Router, Vuex

 ## Project setup
 ```